Courgette, edamame bean, mint and yoghurt soup

-This was a bit of an experiment but it worked.
-I served it warm but it would also be good at room temperature.
+This soup was served warm but it would also be good at room temperature.
 The mint and yoghurt makes for a very clean finish on the palette.
-Edamame beans seem to be a new wonder ingredient.
-They are immature soy beans and used a lot in Japanese cooking.You can buy them frozen as you would peas or broad beans.
-You could use frozen peas if you can't source the edamame beans, but hunt them out, I predict we will be seeing a lot more of them.
+Edamame beans are immature soy beans and used a lot in Japanese cooking.You can buy them frozen as you would peas or broad beans.
+You could use frozen peas if you can't source the edamame beans, but hunt them out.

 - Gently cook the spring onion in a little vegetable oil.

 - Add the grated courgettes and edamame beans and sweat for a moment or two.

 - Just cover with the stock.
 You may not need the whole amount, depending on the size of your courgettes.

 - Simmer until the courgettes are just cooked.

 - Add some of the mint and keeping the heat low, swirl in 2/3 of the yoghurt.
 It may look like it has "split" but this does not matter.

 - Season with a squeeze of lemon and salt and pepper to your taste.

 - Ladle into bowls and garnish with a blob of the remaining yoghurt and more shredded mint.